solairen/pihole/README.md

 [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) should be installed on the host where PiHole is installed and Azure Blob Storage should be created on Azure.

 #### Linode Object Storage
-[s3cmd](https://www.linode.com/docs/guides/how-to-use-object-storage/#s3cmd) should be installed and configured on the host where PiHole is installed and Object Storage should be created on Linode.
+[s3cmd](https://www.linode.com/docs/guides/how-to-use-object-storage/#s3cmd) should be installed on the host where PiHole is installed and Object Storage should be created on Linode.

-#### AWS Object Storage
+#### AWS S3 Object Storage
-[boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) should be installed on the host where PiHole is installed and S3 Bucket should be created on AWS.
+[s3cmd](https://github.com/s3tools/s3cmd) should be installed on the host where PiHole is installed and S3 Bucket should be created on AWS.

-It is a possibility to upload backup to all cloud providers at one time, to do that those programs: **azure CLI**, **s3cmd**, **boto3** must be installed on the host where PiHole is installed.
+It is a possibility to upload backup to all cloud providers at one time, to do that those programs: **azure CLI**, **s3cmd** must be installed on the host where PiHole is installed.

 #### Firewall
 On host where PiHole will be installed, **UFW** should be enabled and a port that has been configured to ssh connection should be temporary added to the rule.